Icepenguins101/charms-bar-port/README.md

 Forked and completely edited from <a href="https://github.com/Jerhynh/CharmsBarRevived">CharmsBarRevived</a>, <b>Charms Bar Port</b> will assist on helping you transition to Windows 10 and 11 without having to keep on the obsolete system forever.

+Are you a Charms Bar fan and tired of not having it in Windows 10/11?
+This is your solution...

 ## Why was this created?
 As you may know, ValiNet Charms is no longer available to download and an Archive.org repository containing a newer version appears to be in Russian and is infected, so I created this project primarily to bring my needs of a Charms Bar back.